europj/uvspecgen/README.rst

 Supported Programs
 ------------------
-This program uses the `cclib`[1] Python library for parsing and interpreting the results of computational chemistry packages.
-It currently supports parsing the results of TDHF/TDDFT calculations for the following electronic structure
+This program uses the `cclib` Python library (ref.
+1) for parsing and interpreting the results of computational chemistry packages.
+It currently supports parsing the results of TDHF/TDDFT calculations for the following electronic structure programs:
-programs:
  * ADF
  * GAMESS
  * Gaussian03